KindOfMagic111/Test/README.md

-# myRepository
+# Test
-It is my repository!
+It is my test repository for "Hello word!"programm!